Eddie Espriella monogram Eddie Espriella

 Expensive, slow, the only place where the cost-per-qualified-lead math actually works for B2B.
 Conversation Ads + Audience Network is where I find headroom.

-Apollo for breadth, Clay for craft.
-Clay is what every outbound team will end up using once they realise lists are a programming problem.
+What every outbound team ends up using once they realise lists are a programming problem.
+Treat the playbook as the product; the data sources are interchangeable.

 Productivity & writing